GenTrajSim/UOP/README.md

 And the OUTPUT files are saved in "./SAVE/1.0_DAMN_liq20/MultiPT/only1/" or "./SAVE/1.0_DAMN_liq20/MultiPT/$ca_filenmae/"

 - In line 35 of "cont_test.sh", {1..1}, this sets the total number of configurations to be processed.
 That is, it can be changed to "{1..*n*}".
+- In line 12-25 of "cont_test.sh", initialize the coda environment, which can be set according to your environment.

 The system environment requires two conda subenvironments, namely tensorflow and my_pymatgen.